 A. Most construction agreements do not have seniority provisions.

 Q. Do I have to rejoin if I move?

-A. As a member of the United Brotherhood of Carpenters, you may transfer your membership from Local to Local anywhere in North America six months after becoming a member of the Brotherhood.
+A. United Brotherhood of Carpenters members may transfer their membership from Local to Local anywhere in North America six months after becoming a member of the Brotherhood.

 Q. Will the Union help me upgrade my skills?

 A. Yes.
 As demand grows for a particular course, the Union will provide courses taught by professionals.